ipunkt/rancherize/app/Blueprint/README.md

 #### Helper
-A trait is available to implement this for you: `Rancherize\Bluerprint\Flags\HasFlagsTrait` provides the method `getFlag($flag, $default = null)` method and saves to the protected property $flags
+A trait is available to implement this for you: `Rancherize\Bluerprint\Flags\HasFlagsTrait` provides the method `getFlag($flag, $default = null)` and saves to the protected property $flags

 ### init
 The init method receives the complete configuration and the name of the environment to be initialized.
 It should set at least all configuration values required to pass validation.

-If not flags are present then an environment fit for use within rancher should be created
+If no flags are present then an environment fit for use within rancher should be created
-If the --dev flag is present then ane environment fit for local development work should be created
+If the --dev flag is present then ane environment fit for local development should be created

 User interaction is possible using the passed Symfony2 `InputInterface` and `OutputInterface` but should be kept to a minimum.
 Prefer setting the variable to an invalid explanatory value over asking the user a value with an explanation.